 If you’re wondering whether Node.js is a good choice for your project and are curious about which companies use Node.js – you’re in the right place.
 In this piece, we’ll tell you a bit about the benefits of Node, but what’s even more important, we’ll present you with an impressive list of well-known brands that use it!

 What is Node.js?

-You’ve probably heard of all of them, perhaps you even use them.
-But did you know that applications such as Netflix, PayPal or Uber were built with Node.js?
+If you’re wondering which companies are using Node.js, you may be surprised.
+Why?
+Because you’ve probably heard of all of them – perhaps you even use them.
+But did you know that applications such as Netflix, PayPal, or Uber were built with Node.js?

-Here’s a list of some of the most well-known companies that used Node in their apps.
+Here’s the list of some of the most well-known companies using Node.js in their apps: